dalebrubaker/SlidingWindowRanker/ReadMe.md

 - Support high-performance ranking of a generic List of values in a window of size N where a new value is added to the right side of the window and the oldest one is removed from the left side of the window.
-- The window size defaults to the count of the initial values provided to the constructor, but can be smaller, even zero, if fewer values are available.
+- The window size defaults to the count of the initial values provided to the constructor, if any.
+The windows size is the number of values you want to rank against.
+If you set this to int.MaxValue new values will be added to the window but old ones will never be removed.
 - The number of partitions K defaults to the square root of the window size (which is usually close to optimal) but can be specified if desired.
 - By removing earlier data, ranking is no longer against "stale" data.
 But specifying a window size of int.MaxValue